- Build the Libertarian Party’s presence on Long Island

 - Utilize technology to expand our reach and engage younger voters

-A Long Island perspective on some policy issues that may bear upon the November elections
+A Long Island perspective on some policy issues that may bear upon state and local elections

 New York State, Nassau and Suffolk Counties have extremely high tax rates (state income tax, retail sales tax and property tax) which support massive, bloated government bureaucracies.
 If you look at a pie chart of how these governments spend those prodigious sums, the various “transfer payments,” in the aggregate, make up the largest slice of the pie.
 Libertarians believe that you have the right to keep and enjoy the fruits of your labors, because those fruits would not exist had it not been for you and your efforts.
 Liberalism, or socialism, creates poverty by penalizing productivity and rewarding idleness.
 It has contributed to the creation of a permanent underclass.
 We oppose transfer payments and support your right to keep what you have earned.